akshaywalkoli/Hand-Hygiene-Compliance-Monitoring-System-Using-Gesture-Recognition-and-Deep-Learning/README.md

 **Project Scope and Objective:**
 Served as the lead developer for a "Hand Hygiene Compliance Monitoring System Using Gesture Recognition and Deep Learning" as part of a B.Tech project.
-The dataset comprised six classes of images, totaling 1418 images, with each class containing 150-300 images.
+The dataset comprised six classes of images, totalling 1418 images, with each class containing 150-300 images.

 **Machine Learning Model Development:**
 Utilized 90% of the dataset for training, with the remaining 10% allocated for testing.